Twenty-First Sunday after Trinity – Wednesday

 For as many as are led by the Spirit of God, they are the sons of God. – Romans 8:14

-With the aid of the Holy Spirit that “dwelleth in you” (I Corinthians 3:16). you are equipped to mortify, to keep on killing, to keep on crucifying (Galatians 5:24), to keep on knocking out your old Adam.
+With the aid of the Holy Spirit that “dwelleth in you” (I Corinthians 3:16), working through His Word, you are equipped to mortify, to keep on killing, to keep on crucifying (Galatians 5:24), to keep on knocking out your old Adam.
 Does this – your work of daily mortifying, daily killing, daily crucifying, daily knocking out your wicked flesh – save you?
 By no means!
 You are saved solely by God’s grace, for Christ’s sake, “through faith; and that not of yourselves; it is the gift of God, not of works, lest any man should boast” (Ephesians 2:8-9).

 Is not this a most precious truth?
 Being a child of God, are you not glad to have the Holy Spirit lead you each day through His Word of never-changing truth and everlasting grace in Christ Jesus?